ycz0512/DGSL/README.md

 python examples/embedding.py --n_itrs=1000
 ```

-- `n_itrs` specifies the maximum number of training iteration.
+- `n_itrs` specifies the maximum number of training iterations.
 By default it's 500 if you remove the flag.
 - The log(.csv) and model(.pkl) will be saved to the `data/` directory by default.
 But the output directory can also be specified with `--log_dir=<log-directory>`.

 2. Train the latent-conditioned policy using the pre-trained latent embedding: